 - Hurricane Ida made landfall near Port Fourchon, Louisiana, as a Category 4 hurricane on August 29, 2021.

-- NOAA Fisheries has determined that catastrophic conditions exist in the following Louisiana Parishes:
+- On September 8, 2021, NOAA Fisheries determined that catastrophic conditions existed in the following Louisiana Parishes:

 - St. Tammany, Orleans, St. Bernard, Plaquemines, Jefferson, St Charles, LaFourche, Terrebonne, St. Mary, Iberia, Vermilion, Cameron

 - NOAA Fisheries has received numerous reports of continued damage to the infrastructure in coastal Louisiana, such as power outages and interruption of water service.

 - In order to provide federal dealers, IFQ participants, and federal for-hire operators the continued flexibility in these affected areas, NOAA Fisheries announces the extension of the current catastrophic conditions determination.